Can Large Language Models Generalize Procedures Across Representations?: Analysis

 \paragraph{Correlation analysis.} We focus on GRPO-trained Qwen-2.5-1.5B-Instruct on \texttt{NL}/\texttt{Graph}-only training, and \texttt{Graph$\rightarrow$NL} curriculum.
 We restrict our analysis to the train items that the model can answer correctly after training.
 We evaluate the hypotheses by correlating test accuracy with (i) the count of successfully learned training items beyond similarity $p$ (frequency-based), and (ii) the similarity of the $k$-th most similar item in the successfully learned training instances (analogy-based).
 We sweep $k \in \{1,...,10\}$ and $p \in \{0.1,...,0.9\}$ and use Pearson's $\rho$ as the correlation method.
 For each hypothesis, we report the statistically significant results with the highest support in Table~\ref{tab:freq_analogy_main}, and full results in Appendix~\ref{sec:freq_analogy_details}.

-Across all settings, we find that the analogy-based hypothesis consistently shows stronger correlations with test performance than the frequency-based one.
-In particular, analogy explains the transfer better than frequency ($\rho_{k}$ 0.148 vs. $\rho_{p}$ 0.124) for cross-representation generalization from \texttt{NL} to \texttt{Graph}.
+Across all settings, we find that the analogy-based hypothesis consistently shows stronger correlations with test performance than the frequency-based one.\footnote{Another theoretical framework to consider is kernel-based generalization, which shares a similar spirit with analogy-based generalization if we interpret structural similarity as implicit kernels.
+LLMs’ learning can be considered as bridging procedures across different representations, such as learning a feature map that induces a kernel to put similar procedures together.} In particular, analogy explains the transfer better than frequency ($\rho_{k}$ 0.148 vs. $\rho_{p}$ 0.124) for cross-representation generalization from \texttt{NL} to \texttt{Graph}.
 When trained on \texttt{Graph} and testing on \texttt{NL}, neither hypothesis explains the results, consistent with the lack of visible transfer in this setting.
 Our curriculum further amplifies the analogical behavior ($\rho_{k}$ 0.265 vs. $\rho_{p}$ 0.245).
-Moreover, \texttt{NL} test performance after curriculum training is more correlated with \texttt{Graph} within-representation training than \texttt{NL} within-representation training ($\rho$ = 0.526 vs. 0.353, both with p-value $<$0.001).
-This suggests that symbolic warm-up specifically encourages the learning of procedures that later transfers across representations.
+Moreover, \texttt{NL} test performance after curriculum training is more correlated with \texttt{Graph} within-representation training than \texttt{NL} within-representation training ($\rho$ = 0.526 vs. 0.353, both with p-value $<$0.001).\footnote{While the effect sizes are moderate, this is expected since we are not considering many other sources of variance (e.g., surface form, model stochasticity, and representation complexity), and our analysis isolates the underlying procedure as a single explanatory factor.} This suggests that symbolic warm-up specifically encourages the learning of procedures that later transfer across representations.